Girl Friends (manga): Manga

 Girl Friends was serialized by Futabasha in the seinen manga magazine Comic High! from October 2006 to August 2010.
 The series was completed with five bound volumes published.
 The manga is licensed in Taiwan by Sharp Point Press, in France by Taifu Comics, in Russia by Palma Press, in Germany by Carlsen, in North America by Seven Seas Entertainment and in Spain by Planeta Cómic.

 Drama CD

 A drama CD adaptation directed by Midori Shimazawa was released on 28 January 2011 after advance sales at Comic Market 79 in December 2010.
+The drama adapts the first two volumes.

 Reception

-In Anime News Network's Right Turn Only!! feature, Girl Friends was given a generally positive review; however, they noted, "The ending is rather abrupt" and "your typical happily ever after ending."
+In Anime News Network's Right Turn Only!! feature, Girl Friends was given a generally positive review; however, the reviewer noted, "The ending is rather abrupt" and "your typical happily ever after ending."